esa/polyhedral-gravity-model/paper/paper.md

 On a mathematical level, the implemented model follows the approach by Petrović [@petrovic1996determination] as refined by Tsoulis and Petrović [@tsoulis2001singularities].
 A comprehensive description of the mathematical foundations of the model is given in the associated student report [@jonas_report].

-Implementation-wise it makes use of the inherent parallelization opportunity of the approach as it iterates over the mesh.
-This parallelization is achieved via *thrust* which allows utilizing *OpenMP* and *Intel TBB*.
-On a finer scale, individual costly operations were investigated and, e.g., the \texttt{arctan} operations were vectorized using *xsimd*.
-On an application side, the user may use the implemented caching mechanism to avoid recomputation of mesh properties, such as the face normals.
+Implementation-wise, it makes use of the inherent parallelization opportunity of the approach as it iterates over the mesh.
+This parallelization is achieved via *thrust*, which allows utilizing *OpenMP* and *Intel TBB*.
+On a finer scale, individual, costly operations were investigated and, e.g., the \texttt{arctan} operations were vectorized using *xsimd*.
+On an application side, the user may use the implemented caching mechanism to avoid the recomputation of mesh properties, such as the face normals.

 Extensive tests using GoogleTest are used via GitHub Actions to ensure the (continued) correctness of the implementation.